saranambiar/Neural-Nexus-ImageClef-2025/ViT-based Autoencoder/README.md

 - Training pipeline with metrics like accuracy and F1-score
 - Visualizations of input vs. reconstructed outputs

+## Model Architecture

+- **Encoder**:
+  - Based on the **ViT-B/16** architecture
+  - Modified by:
+    - Removing the classification head
+    - Adding a projection layer to compress 768-dim token embeddings into a lower-dimensional latent space
+    - Using a 1×1 convolution to adapt grayscale (1-channel) images to 3-channel inputs required by ViT
+  - Pretrained on a lung CT dataset to improve domain adaptation for medical images.
+The dataset is available at : [Chest CT Scan Images](https://www.kaggle.com/datasets/mohamedhanyyy/chest-ctscan-images

+- **Decoder**:
+  - Convolutional architecture with transposed convolutions
+  - Includes residual blocks for better feature propagation and training stability
+  - Final Tanh activation to normalize the reconstructed image output

 ## Repository Structure
 ├── ViT_based_autoencoder_.ipynb # Main Jupyter notebook